 The main dining hall in the restaurant is an interpretation of the storehouses in the docklands.
 The modern vaulted space plays on verticality, lightness and has a sense of whimsy with circular canopy columns in a dusty pink lacquer and white metal arches surrounded by terracotta render.

 Linehouse plays on the retro nostalgia of the Chinese canteen, fusing this with colonial detailing captured in the details of the timber bar with glass vitrines, wicker leaners and furniture, and gold and maroon floral fabrics.
 A collection of infused gin tubes hang vertically above the bar, infused with blends of botanicals found along the Spice Routes.
+With this, despite the modern feel that one can have when inside the restaurant, you still have that very traditional, Chinese atmosphere.
+But, it’s a far cry better than the usual red and gold color mix that Asian restaurants usually have.

 At high level the arches are backlit with diffused glass, allowing for shifting light qualities throughout the day and night.
 This arched structure hovers above the bar displaying an expansive gin collection behind glass vitrines.
 A white metal structure hangs from the render ceiling reminiscent of an industrial storehouse, suspending custom timber tube lights.
 Bespoke hammered copper lights line the walls.

 Beyond the dining hall, a series of arched spaces allow for more intimate dining.
 The arches are clad in handmade tiles in green and blue, framing views of the kitchen and the spaces beyond.
 These spaces can be screened for privacy from the main hall by turquoise curtains.
+This allows for more privacy, which is also representative of traditional Chinese restaurants with individual rooms for small conferences or meetings, usually by family members, or for businessmen.

 Linehouse explored the materials John Anthony would have encountered on his journey: hand-glazed tiles, natural and racked renders, terracotta, hand dyed fabrics and hand woven wickers.
 The private dining rooms are lined in hand-painted tiles featuring large-scale illustrations of commodities traded between the British and Chinese in the 18th century such as medicinal poppies and exotic animals.
 The room is enveloped by a hand racked arched plaster ceiling.
 Reclaimed terracotta tiles pave the main dining hall, sourced from abandoned houses in rural China.

 An intimate room behind the bar welcomes guests to be seated on floral booth seats, allowing glimpses of the bartenders beyond.
 Cream linen curtains hang on a copper rail, dividing each booth and billowing hand dyed indigo linen envelops the ceiling recalling nautical qualities.
+Remember that during this time, travel and exploration by the rich were also done through magnificent nautical journeys in big ships.

 The bathrooms reference the spice trade, with a custom laminate in green, mustard, and turquoise framing the space, custom copper mounted vanities, and a green arched ceiling.
 Recycled plastic tubes line the ceiling of the bathroom stalls.